It all started HERE

 Filter and assembly based on NASA® technology

-At first glance, the bodies of ultra-filtering water bottles look like other plastic bottles, but let's take a closer look:
+At first glance, the bodies of ultra-filtration water bottles look like other plastic bottles, but let’s take a closer look:

-They are made from a special polypropylene, similar to food storage containers.
+They are made from a special type of polypropylene, similar to that used in food storage containers.

-• It is highly flexible and compressible, allowing water to pass efficiently through the complex filtration system;
+• It is very flexible and compressible, which allows water to flow efficiently through the complex filtration system;

 • It is durable;

-Our gourd bodies have been tested by SGS, the world leader in testing, inspection and verification.
+Our water bottle bodies have been tested by SGS, the world leader in testing, inspection, and verification.

 When you take water filtration seriously